mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ## If you backslide, just start over

 Some days, I'm obsessively checking texts and email.
 It feeds on itself.
 It usually happens when I'm feelign frustrated or lonely.
-I open up email or social media to distract me, and it usually doesn't, and then that.

-When that happens, I just recognize that it was a bad day and I start over the next day.
+I open up email or social media to distract me; it usually doesn't, and then that creates an even greater desperation for stimulation.
+I find that on these cases, I resign myself to the bad day and focus on doing better the following day.
+It works.

 Another frequent breaker of my good habits is travel.
 Sitting around in airports or train stations, it feels like a perfect time to turn off your brain and check social media.
 But I find this bleeds into my habits back home.
 Now, when I travel, I plan ahead so that I have a book to read or podcasts to listen to.
 Sometimes, I just accept the boredom and enjoy looking out the window and taking in unfamiliar scenery.